 Government grants are grants from government bodies other than income from commissioners or trusts for the provision of services.
 Where a grant is used to fund revenue expenditure it is taken to the Statement of Comprehensive Income to match that expenditure.
-Where the grants is used to fund capital expenditure, it is credited to the consolidated statement of comprehensive income once conditions attached to the grant have been met.
+Where the grants is used to fund capital expenditure, it is credited to the Statement of Comprehensive Income once conditions attached to the grant have been met.
 Donations are treated in the same way as government grants.